asmaamirkhan/DeepLearningNotes/8-objectdetection/tensorflow-object-detection-api.md

 * 💻 Open CMD and run:

 #### 👩‍🏫 Training Values Visualization
-- 🧐 Here you can see graphs of loss mAP and other metircs
+- 🧐 Here you can see graphs of loss, learning rate and other values
 - 🤓 And much more (You can investigate tabs at the top)

 ```bash